 - Must be sociology majors

 - Must have a minimum overall GPA of 3.3, with a sociology GPA equal to or higher than 3.3.

 - Should have completed a range of sociology courses

 - Should have taken at least one theory and SOCY 3201, Sociological Research Methods course

 If you are interested in doing a Sociology Honors thesis, please download and fill out the application.
-Please return your application to the main sociology department office (Ketchum 195).
+Please email applications to Sociology@colorado.edu and Lori.firstname.lastname@example.org, please incluse both!
 Applications are due by April 5 every year.
 Successful candidates will be notified by the end of April.
 Please feel free to contact Dr. Hunter with any questions.